Hampi Itinerary: Best Places to Visit, Stay & Experience in 2 Days

 Proceed to the Queen’s Bath Hampi, a royal bathing complex that exemplifies the luxury of the bygone era.
 Surrounded by ornate balconies and arched corridors, this structure offers insights into the recreational aspects of royal life.
 The contrast between its simple exterior and elaborate interiors makes it one of the top places to visit in Hampi, Karnataka.

 As the day mellows, explore the Lotus Mahal Hampi, a two-storied pavilion blending Indo-Islamic architectural styles.
 Its lotus-like dome and symmetrically arranged arches exude elegance.
 Adjacent to it are the Elephant Stables, a series of domed chambers that once housed the royal elephants.
-These spots are perfect for an immersive walking tour that highlights Hampi’s heritage site.
+These spots are ideal if you’re exploring the best tourist places in South India with a focus on heritage and architecture.

 End Your Day: Sunset at Matanga Hill